Amsterdam Schiphol is a major international airport hub which handles many transfer passengers.

 Have some quiet time at the Meditation centre on the upper level.

-Get a massage or a spa treatment at Rituals Spa or Xpress Spa.
+Get a massage or a spa treatment at Xpress Spa.
+There are also Massage-O-Matic self-service massage chairs around the airport.

 Work out at the Sheraton Hotel Fitness & Spa (€20 day pass), on the public side close to Schiphol Plaza/station hall.